QEF/q-e/QEHeat/examples/README.md

 Here we evaluate the energy current from a previously computed Car-Parrinello (CP) trajectory, which is provided together with the input file.
 The trajectory provided comes from a 125 water molecule simulation.
+This example requires the program cp.x to be installed.

 We calculate the energy current for every timestep of the trajectory located in  `${trajdir}.pos` and `${trajdir}.vel` (velocities are in CP units in this example).
 For this purpose we need to insert some additional keywords in the energy_current namelists :